 You have to know your audience and understand their needs.

-If you decide to produce content based around a niche topic, you should take a more direct approach in finding out what your audience's needs are.
+If you decide to produce content based on a niche topic, you should take a more direct approach to find out what your audience's needs are.
 You can check competitor podcasts to understand what content they are creating...